llimllib/limbo/README.md

 * --test, -t: Enter command line mode to enter a limbo repl.
 * --hook: Specify the hook to test.
 (Defaults to "message").
 * -c: Run a single command.
-* --database, -d: Where to store the limbo tinydb database.
-Defaults to log.json.
+* --database, -d: Where to store the limbo sqlite3 database.
+Defaults to limbo.sqlite3.
 * --pluginpath, -pp: The path where limbo should look to find its plugins (defaults to /plugins).

 ## Environment Variables